Juha Kankkunen: Later career

 Subaru and Kankkunen did not reach a deal for 2001, and Kankkunen ended up competing in only one world rally during the season, the Rally Finland for the Hyundai factory team.
 He retired after his Accent WRC incurred several technical problems.
 For the 2002 season, Hyundai initially offered Kankkunen a full 14-event programme, which did not interest him, and the deal was modified to include only the nine gravel rallies.
 Despite a new evolution of the Accent WRC, Hyundai were unable to challenge the top teams: Peugeot, Ford and Subaru.
 Kankkunen's fifth place in the Rally New Zealand was the team's best result of the season.
 However, Kankkunen and the team's full-time drivers Freddy Loix and Armin Schwarz did narrowly give Hyundai its career-best fourth place in the manufacturers' world championship.
 Kankkunen retired from the WRC after the season.

 Following his retirement, Kankkunen announced his intention to enter politics, echoing the career path of rallying compatriot Ari Vatanen.
 In 2004, he ran for the European Parliament as a candidate of the conservative National Coalition Party.
 While Vatanen was re-elected, Kankkunen's 17,815 votes were not enough to gain a seat.
 Kankkunen, a "Flying Finn" himself, was one of the shareholders in the now-bankrupt Flying Finn airline, the first low cost airline in Finland.
 The company's first airplane was named after him.
 Kankkunen, along with former NHL star Jari Kurri, has also been a shareholder in a company that builds luxury real estate in Ruka, Finland.

-In 2004 he signed with the works Volkswagen rally raid team and competed with them on the 2005 Dakar Rally.
+In 2004, Kankkunen signed with the works Volkswagen rally raid team and competed with them on the 2005 Dakar Rally.
 Following a roll, another competitor crashed into the stranded Touareg.
 Kankkunen was withdrawn from the event after the 10th stage.